michaelhthomas/website/content/posts/2023-04-17-open-source-is-not-meritocratic/index.md

 <figcaption>Image by <a href="https://insights.som.yale.edu/insights/how-meritocracy-worsens-inequality-and-makes-even-the-rich-miserable">Yale Insights</a></figcaption>
 </figure>

-[Meritocracy](https://www.merriam-webster.com/dictionary/meritocracy) is the idea that people should be rewarded based on their skills and abilities, rather than factors such as their race, gender, or socioeconomic status.
-In theory, this sounds like a fair and just system.
-In practice, it is far from it.
+One of the core values of the open source community is the idea of [meritocracy](https://www.merriam-webster.com/dictionary/meritocracy)---the idea that anyone can contribute and that their contributions will be judged on their merit, regardless of their background, gender, or other characteristics.
+Based on this principle alone, one might assume that the open-source community is accepting and diverse, allowing the best work to climb to the top regardless of who contributes it.
+However, the reality is that meritocracy is often used as a shield to defend the status quo, rather than a tool for promoting diversity and inclusion.

 The problem with meritocracy is that it assumes that everyone has an equal starting point, which is simply not true.
 People are born into different circumstances and face different obstacles throughout their lives.
 This means that some people have more opportunities to develop their skills and abilities than others.
+Thus, the ideal of meritocracy is often more of a myth than it is a reality.

-# The Myth of Meritocracy in Open Source
+# The Myth of Meritocracy

 <blockquote class="mb-0">
   <p class="mb-0">Generally, at best, a meritocracy turns very quickly into a merit-and-confidence/pushiness-ocracy.
 Good work doesn’t win you influence, "good work that’s pushed in others' faces, or at the very least, good work of which others are regularly reminded" wins you influence.
 And that's where women fall down.</p>